 Claiming for allowable business expenses is the easiest way to reduce your tax bill when you’re self-employed.
-Typically most of the things that you pay for in your business will be tax-deductible, that will be things like:
+Typically, most of the things that you pay for in your business will be tax-deductible.
+For example:

-Whilst most things you pay for as part of being a Body Shop consultant are tax-deductible, there are some things you may pay for that you cannot claim against your taxes.
+Whilst most things you pay for as part of being a personal trainer or fitness instructor are tax write-offs, there are some things you may pay for that you cannot deduct against your taxes.
 This includes things like:

 - Fines and penalties eg: parking fines